profiseedev/azuredatafactory/documentation/Copy from CSV to Profisee REST API.md

 > <img src="./media/copyfrom_csv_to_restapi_6.png" style="width:4.66462in;height:3.032in" />
 >
 > You should also see the following template validation output.
+We will
+> correct that below.
 >
 > <img src="./media/copyfrom_csv_to_restapi_7.png" style="width:3.02985in;height:0.64356in" />